askmanu/.github/README.md

 We will very soon add the ability to update and create MD files (like the ones in the `/docs` folder).

 ### 🔒 Privacy
 askmanu doesn't store your code.
 We pull it from github every time we process it.
-We only share the code with the model provider according to your [Privacy Policy](https://docs.askmanu.co/legal/privacy)
+We only share the code with the model provider according to our [Privacy Policy](https://docs.askmanu.co/legal/privacy)